25 Tips for Effective Public Speaking

 Journalists regard the first statement of any article to be the most important.
 Why?
 Because they assume that most people wouldn’t read the entire article.
 Therefore, they communicate key details right away.

 This would be difficult for speeches, particularly if you are beginning with anecdotes.
 That said, it is still possible to set the pervasive theme of your speech with your opening statement or paragraph.
 Approach it this way.
 Take it that your audience would only remember the first 30 seconds of your speech.
-After that, their attention slowly dwindles to zero.
+After that, their attention steadily dwindles to zero.
 What is it that you want them to go home with?
 What are the things you want them to remember more than anything else?
 After you decide, put these at the beginning of your speech.

 9. There Is No Need to Fill up Every Second (Content Tip)

-Say for example you have been instructed by your boss to introduce a new product.
+Say, for example, you have been instructed by your boss to introduce a new product.
 You are allocated ten minutes.
 Do you use up every minute you have?
 After writing your script, would you repeatedly amend i.e. lengthen it to fill up every second?

 If you do, then you have fallen into an invisible trap.
 A deadly one.

 Never feel compelled to fill up your entire allocated time slot.
 In other words, always set aside “spare time.”
 You need to do so because no one can ever be sure what would happen during the actual speech or presentation.
 Would you be interrupted by questions?
 Would unexpected electronic or environmental factors hamper your smooth delivery?
 To put it in another way, why corner yourself by having no time leeway?
-Know that in public speaking, there is one thing worse than a poorly written speech.
-It’s an unfinished one.
+Know that in public speaking, there is one thing worse than a poorly written speech, it’s an unfinished one.
 You leave matters hanging in the air.
 Many people would be highly inclined to dislike you for this.

 10. Use Storytelling Techniques Carefully (Content Tip)